ExFace/Core/Docs/developer_docs/code_conventions/using_traits.md

 Examples:

-- There are many traits for javascript implementations of widgets in the AbstractAjaxTemplate.
+- There are many traits for javascript implementations of widgets in the AbstractAjaxFacade.
 Most of them will probably get used in classes inheriting from the AbstractJqueryElement.
 These traits should not override any methods of the AbstractcJqueryElement like `buildHtml()`.
 If the trait can provide a common implementation, place it in a separate method like `JqueryContainerTrait::buildHtmlForChildren()` and call the method from the classes that need it:

 ```php